Sandro Tonali

-Sandro Tonali (/it/; born 8 May 2000) is an Italian professional footballer who plays as a midfielder for club Newcastle United and the Italy national team.
+Sandro Tonali (/it/; born 8 May 2000) is an Italian professional footballer who plays as a midfielder for club Tottenham Hotspur and the Italy national team.

 He began his professional career at Brescia, winning Serie B in 2018–19.
 A year later he moved to Milan, initially on loan.
 He played 130 total games for Milan, and won Serie A in 2021–22.
-In 2023 he signed for Newcastle for a reported fee of €70 million, making him the most expensive Italian footballer of all time.
+In 2023, he signed for Newcastle for a reported fee of €70 million, becoming the most expensive Italian footballer of all time.

 Club career

 Brescia

 Tonali made his professional debut for Brescia Calcio on 26 August 2017, aged 17, coming on as a substitute in the Serie B away match lost 2–1 against Avellino.
 On 28 April 2018 he scored his first professional career goal, in a 4–2 defeat against Salernitana in Serie B. He obtained 19 league appearances in total during his first season as a professional player, scoring two goals and providing two assists during the 2017–18 Serie B season.

 The following season, Tonali won the Serie B title with Brescia, and achieved promotion to Serie A, featuring as a starter for the club throughout the entire 2018–19 season.

 He made his Serie A debut on 25 August 2019, aged 19, in a 1–0 away win against Cagliari.
 On 29 September, he assisted Mario Balotelli's goal from a corner kick in a 2–1 away loss to Napoli; he also scored a goal during the match with a powerful shot from outside the area, which was disallowed by VAR, however, for a foul by Brescia's Dimitri Bisoli on Napoli's Nikola Maksimović.
 He scored his first Serie A goal on 26 October, netting a long-range free kick into the top corner from the left flank, which was the opening goal in an eventual 3–1 away defeat to Genoa.